Smokex365/SpeedDial-FVD-Cleansed/README.md

 # SpeedDial-FVD-Cleansed
+This is a "forked" version of the [Speed Dial [FVD] - New Tab Page](https://chrome.google.com/webstore/detail/speed-dial-fvd-new-tab-pa/llaficoajjainaijghjlofdfmbjpebpa?hl=en).
 Since the developer, nimbus had decided to start doing ad redirects I've decided to remove them.
 If they get their act together or Google removes/forces them to stop then I'll remove this.

 Current Modifications:
 * Removed Ad redirects
 * Changed default search to Google
 * Started on adding on-dial search for more sites

+To-do:
+* Remove data collection
+* Improve general transparency of the extension - lots of suspect code
+* Remove Russian connections - Yandex, several Russian sites
+* Add new search providers : DuckDuckGo, Youtube, Reddit, etc.
+* Add ability to export settings to file and re-import from file instead of text string - maybe